reduxjs/reselect/README.md

 });
 ```

-It may also be useful to check that the memoization function for a selector works correctly with the state update function (ie the reducer if you are using Redux).
+It may also be useful to check that the memoization function for a selector works correctly with the state update function (i.e. the reducer if you are using Redux).
 Each selector has a `recomputations` method that will return the number of times it has been recomputed:

 ```js
 suite('selector', () => {